webplatform/docs/tutorials/media_queries/index.md

 ==Media Query Listeners==

-Unlike the conditional tests shown above, media query ''listeners'' allow an application to respond whenever there is a change in a media query expression's matching state.
+Unlike the conditional tests shown above, media query ''listeners'' allow an application to dynamically respond whenever there is a change in a media query expression's matching state.

 As of this writing, there's not yet widespead support for media query listeners among mobile browsers, and not many supported properties